 The Conservatives have failed to deliver because of their inability to accept that a strong economy can only be built on the contribution of every community and every person - the many not the few.
 Second, that sustainable growth requires government to be a strategic partner with business.
-Markets must be shaped, not merely served.
+Markets must It is time to turn the page.
+Labour will restore stability, increase investment, and reform our economy be shaped, not merely served.
 Meanwhile, the SNP has failed to use the powers of the Scottish Government to grow Scotland's economy and has instead presided over low growth and low productivity.